rinalds98/artful-visions/README.md

         - 'Buy Now' button works as intended - brings the user to the product detail page of the product.

 - **Products Section**
-    - If Product Has Sizes
+    - If the Product Has Sizes
         - The smallest size price is shown with text displayed - "Starting From".
-    - If Product Doesn't Have Sizes
+    - If the Product Doesn't Have Sizes
         - The correct price is shown and there is no text displayed - "Starting From".
-    - if User is a superuser
+    - if the User is a superuser
         - 2 options below each product are displayed ("Edit"/"Delete") and both work as intended.

 - **Product Detail**